AIk1r/Codewars-Python/README.md

 # Codewars-Python
-CodeWars Solutions (Please leave a star.
+Codewars solutions (Please leave a star.
 Thank you)

 I decided to collect my approaches to solving problems here.
 I would appreciate any correction/criticism.